-CATEGORY NI Α G N/A TIME GIVEN m At least two (2) different types of fine motor activities are available.
+CATEGORY NI Α G N/A TIME GIVEN т At least two (2) different types of fine motor activities are available.
 Fine motor activities include: (1) building and construction toys; (2) art and writing materials (crayons, scissors, paint); (3) manipulatives (bead threading, sewing, buttoning).
-2.4.11 ٧ 2.4.12 Enough materials are present to allow each child to be involved in a gross motor activity at the same time. ٧ 2.4.13 At least two (2) different types of gross motor equipment are available: (1) swings, slides, climbing frames; (2) balls; (3) pull and push toys; (4) wheeled and riding toys. ٧ 2.4.14 Enough materials are present to allow each child to be involved in a cognitive or reasoning activity at the same time. ٧ 2.4.15 At least three (3) different types of cognitive and reasoning activities available: (1) Shape sorting toys, shape boards; (2) Similar objects of different shapes, size, colour; (3) Cause and effect toys; (4) Blocks and construction toys.
-V 2.4.16 Enough materials are present to allow each child to be involved in a creative activity at the same time. ٧ 2.4.17 2.4.18 At least three (3) different types of creative activities are available: (1) Art, craft and sensory material e.g. modeling clay, crayons and paints; (2) dramatic play material e.g. dress-up clothes; (3) music e.g. musical instruments, tapes; (4) dance.
-At least 10% of books address feelings and emotional issues in content. √ √ 2.4.19 At least three (3) different varieties of books that promote socio-emotional development from the categories below are present: (1) Books that show children with Jamaican/Caribbean features and experiences in a positive way (2) books that promote positive personal values; (3) books that teach conflict resolution skills (4) books that encourage acceptance of differences of physical features, culture, religion (5) books that promote acceptance of persons with disabilities.
-Books from category (1) must be present.
-V 2.4.20 Enough materials are present to allow each child to be involved in a reading and writing activity at the same time. ٧ 2.4.21 At least three (3) different varieties of early reading and writing material are present from those listed below: (1) Alphabet books; (2) Simple word books; (3) magnetic or non-magnetic letters; (4) alphabet games; 5) pencils, crayons and markers.
-Enough material present to allow each child to be involved in an activity at the same time. ٧ 2.4.22 Enough materials are present to allow each child to be involved in an early mathematics activity at the same time.
-V 2.4.23 At least 10% of books address scientific concepts. ٧ 2.4.24 At least three (3) different varieties of books and other materials addressing scientific concepts from the categories below are present: (1) living and non-living beings; (2) life cycles of plants and animals; (3) geographical concepts (seasons, weather); (4) structure and property of matter (e.g. solid, liquid and gas; dissolving and melting; floating and V 2.4.24 sinking); (5) respect for and protection of the environment.
-At least one item promoting national identity is visible in classroom e.g. drawing or other representation of the flag, picture of National Hero or famous Jamaican.
-V
+2.4.11 ٧ Enough materials are present to allow each child to be involved in a gross motor activity at 2.4.12 the same time. ٧ 2.4.13 At least two (2) different types of gross motor equipment are available: (1) swings, slides, climbing frames; (2) balls; (3) pull and push toys; (4) wheeled and riding toys. ٧ 2.4.14 Enough materials are present to allow each child to be involved in a cognitive or reasoning activity at the same time. ٧ 2.4.15 At least three (3) different types of cognitive and reasoning activities available: (1) Shape sorting toys, shape boards; (2) Similar objects of different shapes, size, colour; (3) Cause and effect toys; (4) Blocks and construction toys.
+V 2.4.16 Enough materials are present to allow each child to be involved in a creative activity at the same time. ٧ 2.4.17 At least three (3) different types of creative activities are available: (1) Art, craft and sensory material e.g. modeling clay, crayons and paints; (2) dramatic play material e.g. dress-up clothes; (3) music e.g. musical instruments, tapes; (4) dance.
+V 2.4.18 At least 10% of books address feelings and emotional issues in content. ٧ 2.4.19 At least three (3) different varieties of books that promote socio-emotional development from the categories below are present: (1) Books that show children with Jamaican/ Caribbean features and experiences in a positive way (2) books that promote positive personal values; (3) books that teach conflict resolution skills (4) books that encourage acceptance of differences of physical features, culture, religion (5) books that promote acceptance of persons with disabilities.
+Books from category (1) must be present. ٧ 2.4.20 Enough materials are present to allow each child to be involved in a reading and writing activity at the same time. ٧ 2.4.21 At least three (3) different varieties of early reading and writing material are present from those listed below: (1) Alphabet books; (2) Simple word books; (3) magnetic or non-magnetic letters; (4) alphabet games; 5) pencils, crayons and markers.
+Enough material present to allow each child to be involved in an activity at the same time. ٧ Enough materials are present to allow each child to be involved in an early mathematics activity at the same time. ٧ 2.4.22 At least 10% of books address scientific concepts. ٧ The reads 1070 of books address scientific concepts.
+1 - 2.4.22 2.4.23 2.4.24 At least three (3) different varieties of books and other materials addressing scientific concepts from the categories below are present: (1) living and non-living beings; (2) life cycles of plants and animals; (3) geographical concepts (seasons, weather); (4) structure and property of matter (e.g. solid, liquid and gas; dissolving and melting; floating and sinking); (5) respect for and protection of the environment. ٧